Mary-Frances O’Connor Recommends Readings for the Grieving Brain

 Joan Didion, The Year of Magical Thinking

 Joan Didion’s story of not being able to throw out her husband’s shoes after he died because he would need them again may have been my first inkling that the brain can really be drawing on two different sources of information at the same time, even if they conflict.
 Through Didion’s honesty and courage about her own grief experience, she reveals the lived experience that led me to develop the gone-but-also-everlasting theory: when we bond with a loved one, that bond is encoded in the brain with the incontrovertible belief that our one-and-only will always be there.
 This conflicts with the memory of their funeral, with their absence at breakfast, lunch, and dinner.
-As a neuroscientist, Didion’s brilliant writing made me understand magical thinking is not to be ignored as the ravings of grief but could reflect exactly ho
+As a neuroscientist, Didion’s brilliant writing made me understand magical thinking is not to be ignored as the ravings of grief but could reflect exactly how the brain processes the world.

 Viktor Frankl, Man’s Search for Meaning